ONSdigital/sml-catalogue/.github/pull_request_template.md

 If you have not checked any of the lists below explain why here.

-# URL to relevant Jira ticket

-Please include the link to the relevant Jira ticket here for ease of cross-referencing.

 ## Type of change

 Please delete options that are not relevant.